erenoske/MC-Web-Panel/README.md

-# Minecraft Web Paneli
+# Minecraft Web Panel

-Bu proje, bir Minecraft sunucusunun yönetimi için bir web paneli sağlar.
-Panel aracılığıyla sunucuyu başlatabilir, durdurabilir, komutlar gönderebilir ve diğer işlemleri gerçekleştirebilirsiniz.
+This project provides a web panel for managing a Minecraft server.
+Through the panel, you can start, stop, send commands, and perform other operations on the server.

-## Özellikler
+## Features

-- Sunucunun durumunu izleme ve kontrol etme
+- Monitor and control the status of the server
-- Sunucuyu başlatma ve durdurma
+- Start and stop the server
-- Oyuncu listesini görüntüleme ve yönetme
+- View and manage the player list
-- Sunucuya komut gönderme
+- Send commands to the server
-- Sunucu dosyalarını yönetme
+- Manage server files
-- Mod dosyalarını yükleme ve yönetme
+- Upload and manage mod files
-- Kayıtları görüntüleme ve indirme
+- View and download logs

-## Başlangıç
+## Getting Started

-Aşağıdaki adımları takip ederek projeyi yerel makinenizde çalıştırabilirsiniz.
+You can follow the steps below to run the project on your local machine.

-### Gereksinimler
+### Requirements

 - Node.js
 - npm
-- MySQL veritabanı
+- MySQL database

-## Kullanılan Kütüphaneler ve Bağımlılıklar
+### Libraries and Dependencies Used

 - express
 - Rcon